jessed/guides/Terraform-rst/docs/source/Tips_and_Tricks.rst

     source ~/.terraform_aliases.bash

-***Note***: The aliases could just as easily be located directly in the ~/.bashrc rather than being sourced.
+**NOTE**: The aliases could just as easily be located directly in the ~/.bashrc rather than being sourced.
 I source the file rather than having them in ~/.bashrc because I have (literally) hundreds of aliases, and breaking them into separate files helps keep them organized.

 To use an alias you just type the alias name as if it were a command.
 To use the 'tfaa' alias I would enter the following on the command line:
 ::